ChenYuhang243/TFE3-rRCC-Diagnosis/README.md

-# Enhancing Diagnosis of TFE3-Rearranged Renal Cell Carcinoma Using Deep Learning Foundation Models on Pathological Images
+# Enhancing diagnosis of TFE3-rearranged renal cell carcinoma with pathology foundation models on whole-slide images

 This project utilizes a foundation model-based CLAM ensemble to predict TFE3-rearranged renal cell carcinoma from whole slide images.